jetify-com/devbox/docs/app/docs/language_support/csharp.md

 ### Default Stages

 These stages can be customized by adding them to your `devbox.json`.
-See the [Configuration Guide](../configuration.md) for more details
+See the [Configuration Guide](../configuration.md) for more details.

 ### Install Stage